zesk/build/documentation/source/guide/documentation.md

 - `Description` - A description of the function
 - `Summary` - A shorter summary of the function

-### Teating-related variables for functions
+### Testing-related variables for functions

-The following are supported by the testing system - you place these on the test function itself, not the target
+The following are supported by the testing system - you place these on the test function itself, not the target function.
-function:

 So, for example, if our test was `./test/tools/my-tests.sh`, our test function can be annotated: